 Basically just use the BTU calculator to figure out what you need, and then it’s all down to how you want the room to look.

 What Other Radiator Accessories Are There?

-Central Heating Inhibitors are very important when adding new radiators to your system.
+Very important when adding new radiators to your system.
 They coat the surface of the metal and prevents the metal in your system from rusting and reacting with anything else.
-We stock Adey Professional Heating Solutions as our recommended heating system care, their products have received a second Queen’s Award for innovation for their high performance chemicals.
-What more is there to say?
 Your system will be well looked after for many rust free years.

 Decorative radiator valves could be considered non-essential (as long as you DO already have valves) and there’s plenty of wonderful options out there.
 The effect they can have on a design is substantial.

 A great way to keep a radiator looking like new, and no, it doesn’t even have to be the same colour.
 It comes in tubs or in spray form.